Jellonator/Bit-Assembly/doc.md

 ## Memory ##
 ### The Stack ###
 By default, no bits are allocated on the stack.
 In order to get memory for use, they must be allocated to the stack.
-More memory can be allocated with the `push` and `pop` instructions.
+Memory can be allocated or deallocated with the `push` and `pop` instructions, respectively.

 Push takes the format `push [size]`, where 'size' is how many bits need to be pushed onto the stack.